wakesurfer/iotmeetup/instructions/thechallenges.md

 5. Of course you brought your own Raspberry to the event!
 Now it is time to replicate what we have done but without the added help of templates and crutches!

+6. More of a front-end person?
+Use the [IoT REST API](https://docs.oracle.com/en/cloud/paas/iot-cloud/iotrq/toc.htm "REST API for Oracle Internet of Things Cloud Service") and why not create your own monitoring-website for your team?

 Hint hint, nudge nudge: for some of the challenges you can find excellent help by searching Github for examples.

 ### [Back to the start](../README.md) ###